Gorditas

 freshly cooked gorditas cooling on a dish towel.

-• I found it takes between 5 to 7 minutes to knead the masa dough before it becomes smooth and pliable.
-Just be careful not to overwork the dough, as it can make the gorditas tough.
+• Be patient with the dough.
+I found it takes 5-7 minutes to knead the masa dough before it becomes smooth and pliable.
+Be careful not to overwork the dough, as it can make them tough.

 gordita recipe.